 If you have forgotten your password, or have trouble, you may have it deleted so you can create a new password.
 Please go to the library Circulation Center for assistance.
 If you have a valid email address in your contact information you can click on the Forgot your Password link.
 Enter your username or barcode and it will be emailed to you.

 If you have a fine to pay, bring the item to the Circulation Desk.
 You will be asked to pay the fine at that time.

 Patrons who owe $1.00 or more can pay their library fines online from home or by using the Library computers.
-The“Pay Your Library Fees Online” button is located in the "View Your Record" feature.
+The “Unpaid Fines and Bills” button is located in the "My Account" feature.

 Library employees cannot access your checked out items until those items are overdue.
-You may View Your Record through the libraries’ website, www.nenpl.org.
-Enter your barcode or username and password and click on Items Currently Checked Out.
-You will see each item and its due date.
-You can also contact the Northport or East Northport Circulation Department.
+You may click My Account, enter your library barcode or username and password to view your checked out items and their due dates.
+You may also contact the Northport or East Northport Circulation Department.
 If you supply the item’s barcode, which is on a sticker located in media cases or on the back of books, magazines and audiobooks, the Circulation Department will be able to access the item’s record and locate the due date.

-Once initially activated in your patron record, a list of all materials that you have checked out from the library is available for you to view.
+Once activated in your Account, a list of all materials that you have checked out from the library (your reading history) is available for you to view.
 This service can be cleared or deactivated at any time.
-You can learn more here.

 When you have finished with your library materials, they can be dropped off at the Circulation Center in either library building, or you can use the convenient book drops available outside each building.